avantol/Otto/README.md

 <br>- never miss a "late" 73 again... instead, it gets logged
 <br>- automatically start and/or stop transmitting at specified time(s)
 <br>- reply to new countries "by mode" (FT8, FT4, etc.)
-<br>- call whoever someone else is calling (like that rare DX!) with just one action
 <br>- have much more time to research callers on QRZ, PSKReporter, and LOTW...
 <br><br>Tips:
 <br><br>Otto and the modified WSJT-X program run as a "versioned" pair, and Otto checks for the correct WSJT-X version when it starts.
 Be sure to download and install both programs!